 - Sketchbook: Any small ring bound sketchbook in the 8.5 x 5.5 size is recommended for compositional studies and notes.

 - Black or Indigo blue Prismacolor Pencil(s)

 - Easel: A portable easel.
 There are a variety of these available, the classic wooden julian easel (full or half), the Soltek, as well as a variety of pochade type boxes that mount on tripods such as the Versa by Artwork Essentials , and the models available from www.allinoneeasel.com.
-I am currently using an All-in-one box on an old Manfrotto tripod.
+I am currently using a Heilman Backpack easel that is mounted on a tripod. (www.heilmandesigns.com)

 - Umbrella: Shade is an essential component of working outdoors in order to balance and control the light on your artwork as well as your palette.
 I currently recommend the Best Brella -- The Best Ever Easel Umbrella for Plein Air Artists.
 The mount is quite adaptable, and the umbrella itself has several features that make it ideal for working outside.
 For one, the interior is black, which knocks out the potential diffuse glare of direct sunlight coming through the material.
 The ribs are fiberglass, which are flexible.
-Having lost an average of 2 umbrellas a year from unexpected gusts of wind for every year I've been working, I have high hopes for this model, though it has not been sorely tested yet.
+Having lost an average of 2 umbrellas a year from unexpected gusts of wind for every year I've been working, I have high hopes for this model, this model has proven to be quite sturdy for over five years.

 - Folding Stool: This is optional.
 For years I worked sitting down, with a board in my lap, and my pastels on the ground.
 I am currently using an easel, but prefer the option of sitting or standing while I work.
 There are several models available from REI that are quite portable.

 - Wide brim hat